What Exactly Is Marketing Attribution?

 Multi-Touch Attribution, Touchpoints, Conversion Values

-Multi-touch attribution (MTA) is the practice of identifying a set of touchpoints that contribute to a conversion and assigning a value to each of the touchpoints.
+Multi-touch attribution (MTA) is the practice of identifying a set of touchpoints that contribute to conversion and assigning a value to each of the touchpoints.
 By doing so, MTA helps you understand the combinations of touchpoints, and their chronological order needed to get customers to take the desired action.
-Multi-touch attribution and marketing attribution are interchangeable terms.
+Multi-touch attribution and marketing attribution are different types but often interchangeable terms.

-In tracking and reporting, customer interaction events are often what define the touchpoints.
+In tracking and reporting, customer interaction events and the customer journey are often what define the touchpoints.
 But it is important to note that a touchpoint doesn’t need to happen as an intentional action.
 An ad impression in a display campaign can also be a touchpoint.

-Attributing conversion value to a set of touchpoints leads to a better understanding of the customer journey, or the path to conversion.
+Attributing value to a set of touchpoints leads to a better understanding of the customer journey or the path that leads to the desired outcome.
 It can also lead to a much better analysis of the marketing mix, including the offline channels.
 Insights stemming from such an analysis are typically used to optimize campaigns and to level up the return on ad spend (ROAS).

 What Are Lookback Windows?

-The lookback window is the period of time before the conversion that you are willing to credit for the conversion.
+The lookback window is the period of time before the conversion that you are willing to credit.